Donaldnaz/AI-Project-ReadMe/README.md

 # AI Project ReadMe

-This repository highlights my hands-on projects in AI and Machine Learning, showcasing how I build intelligent systems that bridge Cloud and AI.
-Each project demonstrates real-world problem solving — from data ingestion and model training to deployment and inference — using Cloud Platforms.
+This repository highlights my hands-on projects in AI and Machine Learning, showcasing how I design, train, and deploy intelligent that bridge Cloud and AI.
+Each project demonstrates real-world problem solving — from cognitive search, custom vision and NLP to end-to-end AI pipelines and large-scale model orchestration.